-When you are writing out your goals, you may want to add a line that describes why it is important for you to complete this goal.
+When you’re writing out your goals, you may want to add a line that describes why it’s important for you to complete this goal.
 In the same example, you could add a line that says something like: I want to be able to buy Christmas gifts next year without going into credit card debt, and paying off my current card by April will give me six months to save for the holidays.

 You may have heard the adage, “goals are dreams with deadlines.”
 You must know when you want to accomplish your goals by to prevent smaller tasks from taking priority over your true goals.
 Understanding your time boundaries will help you to create milestones and understand when your goal is accomplished.